miragejs/ember-cli-mirage/tests/dummy/app/pods/docs/data-layer/orm/template.md

 }
 ```

-we could write update the movie's director like this:
+we could update the movie's director like this:

 ```js
 let episode9 = schema.movies.findBy({